Lazy load images to reduce initial-load page weight with the browser-native

 Although relatively new, browser support for native lazy loading is already strong - strong enough that many websites can potentially use the

-For example, about 95% of the visitors to PageSpeedChecklist.com can benefit from native lazy loading.
+For example, about 95% of visitors to PageSpeedChecklist.com can benefit from native lazy loading.
 There are also relatively few below-the-fold images so the potential impact is minimal.

-Lazy loading these images saves about 240KB of initial-load page weight, but for pages with many large below-the-fold content images the saving can be much greater.
+Lazy loading these images saves about 240KB of initial-load page weight, but for pages with many large below-the-fold content images the savings can be much greater.

 Even More Speed